 You are here

-An S corporation (sometimes referred to as an S Corp) is a special type of corporation created through an IRS tax election.
+An S corporation (also referred to as an S corp) is a special type of corporation created through an IRS tax election.
 An eligible domestic corporation can avoid double taxation (once to the corporation and again to the shareholders) by electing to be treated as an S corporation.

 Forming an S Corporation

 Once your business is registered, you must obtain business licenses and permits.
 Regulations vary by industry, state and locality.
-Use the Licensing & Permits tool to find a listing of federal, state and local permits, licenses, and registrations you'll need to run a business.
+Refer to our Business License and Permit guide to learn more.

 Combining the Benefits of an LLC with an S Corp